aaomidi/certbot-dns-google-domains/README.md

 `--authenticator dns-google-domains`|Select this authenticator plugin.
 `--dns-google-domains-credentials FILE`|Path to the INI file with credentials.
 `--dns-google-domains-propagation-seconds INT`|How long to wait for DNS changes to propagate.
 Default = 30s.
+`--dns-google-domains-zone STRING`|What the registered domain on Google domains is.
+This is required if you are requesting a certificate for a sub-domain.
+Default = None.

 ## Credentials